gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 ## Procedure

-The procedure is the same as before:
+The procedure to install the helm chart with Landscaper is the same as before:

 1. Insert in file [target.yaml](installation/target.yaml) the kubeconfig of your target cluster.